 Tabled in Parliament Date:

 Unlawful abortion had been a crime in Victoria since the state’s foundation.
-Despite many calls for the law’s reform to accord with changing values and technology, the Victorian Parliament permitted the offence to remain on the statute book unchanged since 1865.
+Despite many calls for abortion law reform, the Victorian Parliament permitted the offence to remain on the statute book unchanged since 1865.
 In September 2007, the government provided terms of reference to the Commission for legislative advice on the decriminalisation of terminations of pregnancy.

-Following the publication of an information paper in September 2007, the Commission held more than 30 meetings with people involved in abortion law reform.
+After the publication of an information paper in September 2007, the Commission held more than 30 meetings with people involved in abortion law reform.
 These included faith groups, public and private abortion providers, academics, health service providers, women’s organisations and peak medical bodies.
 We also held meetings with youth and disability service providers to discuss the particular issues abortion law reform raises for these groups.
-To provide advice and information about clinical practice, we set up a panel of medical experts with backgrounds in gynaecology, obstetrics, paediatrics, genetic science, midwifery and counselling.
-Two academic lawyers were also consulted the commission.
+We set up a panel of medical experts with backgrounds in gynaecology, obstetrics, paediatrics, genetic science, midwifery and counselling.
+Two academic lawyers were also consulted.
 Our call for community contributions led to 519 submissions.

 In August 2008, a Bill was introduced in Parliament that reflected Model B in the Commission’s report.
 All parties allowed members of Parliament to make a conscience vote and the Bill was passed in October 2008.

 The Abortion Law Reform Act 2008 decriminalised abortion.
 Under the Act, a woman can access abortion up to a gestational limit of 24 weeks.
 Beyond that, a medical practitioner can provide an abortion if another medical practitioner agrees that an abortion is appropriate in all the circumstances.

 Medical practitioners who object to abortion do not have to provide information to a client, but are required to refer the client to another doctor who can provide the information.

 - Submissions and consultations